briang123/briang123/README.md

 ## 🚀 About Me

 I'm a collaborative engineering leader who believes teams do their best work when there is trust, clarity, and shared ownership.
 I give engineers a real voice in how we build things while keeping us aligned on the big picture.
-My focus is on open communication, unblocking challenges quickly, and making sure people feel supported, especially when priorities shift or pressure builds.
+My focus is on open communication, quickly unblocking challenges, and making sure people feel supported, especially when priorities shift or pressure builds.
 I do not micromanage; instead, I stay close enough to help guide technical decisions when needed.
 My ultimate goal is to build a healthy team culture where engineers feel proud of what they are building and enjoy the process of solving hard problems together.

 With over two decades of **full-stack development experience**, I have led globally distributed teams in delivering scalable mobile solutions for some of the world's most recognized retail brands.
 At Branding Brand, I helped launch white-label mobile commerce platforms using **React Native and Flutter**, drove process innovation, and cultivated a culture of learning and technical excellence.
 My technical background includes front-end work in **React** and **React Native**, backend systems like **ASP.NET** and **Node.js**, and database development with **SQL Server** and **Oracle**.

-Beyond engineering leadership, I’ve been exploring ways to apply AI creatively by building side projects and lightweight SaaS tools.
+Beyond engineering leadership, I’ve been exploring ways to creatively apply AI by building side projects and lightweight SaaS tools.
 I'm especially interested in how AI can streamline development workflows and create new opportunities for automation, personalization, and problem-solving.
 I’m also following the evolution of Web3 and crypto, and enjoy experimenting with apps and protocols in the decentralized space.

 Earlier in my career, I served as Race Director for the Christmas in July Races and the Des Plaines River Trail Races, managing sponsorships, marketing, operations, and race-day logistics.
 That experience gave me firsthand insight into **entrepreneurship**, brand building, and delivering large-scale experiences with tight timelines.